 Open daily from 7:00 a.m. to 2:00 p.m., Fridays from 7:00 a.m. to 8:00 p.m. for breakfast (served all day) and lunch .Discovered this place late in our stay on our way to another restaurant in Coventry.
 Cute place, good service with reasonable prices.
 Rob had the home made corned beef hash which was very good.
 I had my usual eggs with bacon.
 Didn’t care for the bacon so don’t think I would order that again.
 On another visit, I had Papa’s Poached which is two poached eggs on top of corn bread served with home fries ($4.95).
 They definitely know how to cook a poached egg here!

 On Fridays, since they are open until 8:00 p.m., they offer a number of seafood entrees.
 One Friday we went here for lunch to have one of their other specials – 2 Fish & Chip dinners with 2 cups of chowder (white, red or clear broth) for $15.00.
 We both had the clear broth chowder which had lots of clams in it – really good.
 The huge pieces of fish was fried with a light batter and were excellent.
-Definitely would return.
+Whether for breakfast or lunch, due to the quality of food, the prices and the service, Gel’s is now our favorite restaurant in the area.

 Whistle Stop, Albion, RI